Open Educational Resources (OER)

 f) Research investigating institutional reluctance to open practice and further work to promote debut ventures into OER creation.

-If you have any queries concerning the OER programme please contact email@example.com.
+If you have any queries concerning the UKOER programme please contact email@example.com.